Methylene Blue

 Methylene Blue Benefits.

 Methylene blue is a synthetic dye and medicinal compound.
 In dry form, it appears as a dark green powder.
-When dissolved in water, it transforms into a vivid blue solution.
-This striking color has made it useful in medical diagnostics, where it can stain tissues and fluids during procedures.
+When dissolved in water, it becomes a vivid blue solution, which is why it has been used as a staining agent in medical diagnostics.

 The 2D chemical structure of Methylene Blue.